Health & Safety Policy — Gardeners Covent Garden

 Training and competence development are central to our prevention strategy.
 New employees receive induction training covering hazards, control measures and reporting procedures.
 Ongoing training addresses equipment operation (e.g., power tools and ride-on mowers), safe use of pesticides where applicable, working at height, and first aid, ensuring teams remain confident and capable while delivering garden care Covent Garden services.

-Gardener using pruning tools with protective gloves and eyewear Risk assessments are completed before work begins and are reviewed if conditions change.
+A middle-aged man and a woman with blonde hair, both smiling, are crouching in a lush garden surrounded by pink flowering bushes and green foliage.
+The man is wearing a grey shirt and blue jeans, while the woman is dressed in an orange cardigan and blue jeans.
+They are engaged in garden maintenance, with the woman holding a small plant while the man holds gardening gloves.
+The garden features well-maintained flower beds, a neatly mown lawn in the foreground, and a backdrop of mature trees and shrubs under natural daylight.
+The setting appears to be a pleasant outdoor space in Covent Garden, with a focus on garden care, landscaping, and outdoor enjoyment, reflecting professional gardening services that include planting and garden tidying.
+Risk assessments are completed before work begins and are reviewed if conditions change.
 For higher risk tasks a documented safe system of work is produced and signed off by the supervisor.
 Temporary works and unusual tasks require additional planning; where necessary, work is paused until competent guidance is in place.
 The approach is practical and proportionate to the scale of the operation.

 Controls, Equipment and Personal Protection